Vermont Law and Graduate School

 The Student Bar Association recognizes a student each year for his or her contributions to pro bono/public service at the school.

-At the annual Awards Ceremony, Vermont Law School recognizes numerous students for their accomplishments, including the recipient of the National Association of Women Lawyers Award, which is given to a graduate who has contibuted to the advancement of women in society and promotes issues and concerns of women in the legal profession.
+At the annual Awards Ceremony, Vermont Law and Graduate School recognizes numerous students for their accomplishments, including the recipient of the National Association of Women Lawyers Award, which is given to a graduate who has contibuted to the advancement of women in society and promotes issues and concerns of women in the legal profession.

 The Kempner Award is named after former Vermont Law School Dean Maximilian W. Kempner.
 Max Kempner holds the profession and its members to the highest standards of competence, integrity, respect, fair mindedness, and public service.
 The award is given each year to the graduating student who throughout his or her law school career best exemplifies these attributes.